DashaShieff/bvpsuite_friendly/README.md

-# the solver I wanted to hug
+# The solver I wanted to hug

 A friendlier bvpsuite I used for my thesis project, New Methods for Optimising in Viscous Flow.